fat-fuzzy/rocks/packages/git-poule/README.md

 Make sure that you

 - understand what the script is doing
-- know the contents and history of the repo you want to analyse
+- know the contents and history of the repo you want to analyze
 - have the necessary rights over the repository you will be manipulating
 - have a backup of your repo in case anything goes wrong